svpino/ml.school/program/metaflow/README.md

 TBD

 1. Create an `.env` file inside the repository's main directory with the environment variables below.
-Make sure to replace `[MLFLOW URI]` with the tracking URI of your MLflow server:
+Make sure to replace `[MLFLOW URI]` with the tracking URI of your MLflow server.
+If you are running MLflow on your local computer, you don't need to specify the tracking URI, or you can set it to `http://127.0.0.1:5000`.

 ```bash
 MLFLOW_TRACKING_URI=[MLFLOW URI]